microsoft/autogen/python/docs/src/core-concepts/overview.md

 This section provides the background and overview of AGNext.

-## Multi-Agent Application
+## Agent and Multi-Agent Application

+An agent is a software entity that communicates via messages, maintains a state, and performs actions in response to messages or a change in its state.
+Actions can result in changes to the agent's state and external effects, for example, updating message history, sending a message, executing code, or making external API calls.

-A wide variety of software applications can be modeled as a collection of independent agents that communicate with each other through messages: sensors on a factory floor, distributed services powering web applications, business workflows involving multiple stakeholders,
+A wide variety of software applications can be modeled as a collection of independent agents that communicate with each other: sensors on a factory floor, distributed services powering web applications, business workflows involving multiple stakeholders,